Sirni4ek/GitYap/README.md

-# Timble: A Minimalist Message-Based Communication Platform
+# GitYap: A Minimalist Message-Based Communication Platform

 ## Overview

-Timble is a lightweight, file-based messaging platform that combines the simplicity of Unix philosophy with modern web technologies.
+GitYap is a lightweight, file-based messaging platform that combines the simplicity of Unix philosophy with modern web technologies.
 It's designed for developers, researchers, and anyone who appreciates elegant, minimal solutions to complex problems.

 ### Key Features